auyer/Protonup-rs/README.md

 It is a single binary.
 You can just run it, or add it to your path so you can call it from anywhere.

-Quick way to add it to your path: or dowload the zip from the releases page
+Quick way to add it to your path: or download the zip from the releases page
 ```
 cd Downloads
-unzip protonup-rs-linux-amd64.zip -d ~/.local/bin
+sudo unzip protonup-rs-linux-amd64.zip -d /usr/bin
 ```